Explore the Outdoors with Your Group

 Guided Trails for Scouts

-Fee: $9 per child (age 3-12), $12 per adult chaperone, admission to museum included.
+$10 per child (age 3-12), $13 per adult chaperone, admission to museum included.
 Each scout must have a responsible adult in attendance at the workshop; one adult may bring up to 10 scouts.
+For every 10 paid scouts, get one (1) adult free (when paid for and reserved simultaneously with all 10 scouts).

 Prefer to register by mail or fax?
 Use these registration forms: